 How social media is filling the gap?

 Definitely there have been a lot of changes technology has brought in the development and advancement of education.
-Things have come a long way from classroom lectures to online courses; video lectures, allocation and submission of projects online using social media tools which also keep changing too match the latest trends.
+Things have come a long way from classroom lectures to online courses; video lectures, allocation and submission of projects online using social media tools which keeps changing too match the latest trends.
 Virtually everything about education has transformed.
 A growing number of students prefer to study and work over the internet for several geographical and other reasons.

-Despite the fact that social media like all other things has pros and cons but today, over 95 percent of the faculty are making use of social media in courses that they teach.
+Despite the fact that social media like all other things has pros and cons, but today, over 95 percent of the faculty are making use of social media in courses that they teach.
 Which means almost every faculty now prefers social media and other education networks than the aged methods.
 Also more and more students are opting for higher education via online courses.
 This shows a growing fondness among both teachers and students for the use of technology to aid their learning.

 The distinct benefits of digital learning:

 E-learning is undeniably the need of the hour in today’s age.
-The majority of population in India is youth and it is absolutely critical to give them the perfect kind of education.
+The majority of population in India is youth, and it is absolutely critical to give them the perfect kind of education.
 While e-learning guarantees that the quality of information remains the main concern, it also aids growth of content.
-Amongst universities, Manipal, Amity University and Symbiosis were the trendsetters and now the trend has caught on with other institutes as well.
+Amongst universities, Manipal, Amity University and Symbiosis were the trendsetters, and now the trend has caught on with other institutes as well.

 Technology has removed the physical limitations that used to preside over education.
 Students can now learn from the confines of their home with technology that allows them to intermingle remotely.
 They can download projects from websites, pursue online courses, listen to talks on podcasts and converse with tutors through text messaging.
 In fact, there has been a growing trend towards online courses that offer a complete learning online.
 Thanks to Internet, one can easily access anything with the click of a finger.
-And, students are making the best use of this technology.
+And students are making the best use of this technology.
 In this technology driven age, slowly notebooks are getting replaced by ‘laptops and presentations’.

 Article written by: Saurahbh